makardjian/swim-assignment/README.md

 The page will reload if you make edits.

 Once the app is running in the browser, paste any Web URL into the Input Field.
-To generate a shortened link from the URL, click the `Shorten It!` button, or push the `Enter`.
+To generate a shortened link from the URL, click the `Shorten It!` button, or push the `Enter` key.

 Notice that when the page loads, three static links always appear in order to demonstrate the user interface.